Solo Travel in Jordan

 Jordan can be slightly challenging to get around by yourself so you may feel more comfortable in a group for either part of your trip or the whole duration.
 G Adventures is a responsible tour company which mainly caters towards budget travellers.
 Most tours have an average of 10 people and there is no upper age limit.
 Once you book your trip you pay extra for any excursions you want to do when you’re there.

-Adventures start from a 4 day Explore Petra & Wadi Rum Independent Adventure, a G Adventures highlights of Jordan trip for 8 days starting and ending in Amman, to a 22 day Best of Egypt, Jordan and Israel trip.
+Adventures start from a 4 day Explore Petra & Wadi Rum Independent Adventure, a G Adventures highlights of Jordan trip for 8 days starting and ending in Amman, to a 22 day G Adventures Egypt and Jordan trip including Israel.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 Intrepid Travel is similar to G Adventures with an average of 12 people on each tour.
 Over 50% of people using their trips are solo travellers.
 They tend to use hotels instead of hostels and have a more comfortable style of accommodation hence the trips can appear a bit more costly than G Adventures.

-Trips start from 3 days Petra Uncovered to a 24 day Middle East Discovery through Jordan from Egypt to Turkey.
-With both tour companies you share a room with someone of the same gender or you can pay extra for your own room.
+Their Intrepid Jordan trips start from 3 day tour to Jordan discovering Petra Uncovered to a 24 day Middle Eastern Discovery through Jordan from Egypt to Turkey.
+To see Jordan, with both tour companies you share a room with someone of the same gender or you can pay extra for your own room.
 Read our Intrepid Travel Reviews

 Get Your Guide – Get Your Guide helps you to find top-rated activities and tours in worldwide destinations including Jordan.
 Choose from a full-day tour of Petra, an excursion to Wadi Rum, or a day tour to the Dead Sea from Amman.
 There are several to choose from and it’s really simple to use.
 Just check the reviews, price and availability then book online. * Check all tours and prices here